shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 ## Creating a webhook

 To get started creating a webhook, go to a Webhooks page, then navigate to the button above the webhooks list.
 Access to webhooks is controlled by the "Advanced -> Show Webhooks" permission.
 It is enabled for default Admin and Manager roles.

 ![Create Webhook Button](./images/webhooks/create_webhook_button.png)

 Next up is to fill out the information required to create the new webhook.

 ![Create Webhook Dialog](./images/webhooks/create_webhook_dialog.png)

+### Filtering by Project and Entity

+Selecting specific projects, entities, and fields will minimize traffic to your webhook, improving performance, reducing resource costs, and preventing unnecessary backlogs.

+{% include info title="Note" content="Selecting a project limits you to selecting an entity that always belongs to a single project, such as Versions.
+If you want to select a non-project (or multi-project) entity like Person, you can't also select a project.
+This ensures webhook event filtering does not add performance overhead to entity updates." %}

 ### Secret token